dspeterson/dory/doc/dev_info.md

 ./build_all --asan=no
 ```

-When building an RPM package (as described [here]
+When building an RPM package (as described
-(build_install.md#building-an-rpm-package)), a debug version with the address
+[here](build_install.md#building-an-rpm-package)), a debug version with the
-sanitizer disabled may be created as follows:
+address sanitizer disabled may be created as follows:

 ```
 ./pkg --debug --asan no rpm